urbit/urbit.org-reloaded/content/docs/arvo/eyre/guide.md

 +++
-title = "Examples"
+title = "Guide"
 weight = 6
 template = "doc.html"
 +++

-This documents contains practical examples of the various ways of interacting with Eyre.
+This document walks through practical examples of the various ways of interacting with Eyre.
+The [Basic](#basic) sections goes over the common methods of interacting through Eyre from an HTTP client, and the [Advanced](#advanced) section explains how to handle HTTP directly with generators and Gall agents.

 General documentation of the `task`s and methods described here are available in the [External API Reference](/docs/arvo/eyre/external-api-ref) document and the [Internal API Reference](/docs/arvo/eyre/tasks) document.

+## Basic

+Eyre's channel system is the typical way of interacting with Gall agents from an HTTP client.
+It provides a simple JSON API for actions like pokes, watches, etc, and an SSE event stream for subscription updates.
+Additionally, Eyre has a scry interface so you can retrieve data in a more ad-hoc manner.
+These examples use `curl` to be more language agnostic and to show the nitty-gritty details.
+In practice you'd probably use an "airlock" library (like [http-api](https://github.com/urbit/urbit/tree/master/pkg/npm/http-api) for Javascript) which abstracts things like ack'ing events, incrementing event IDs, manually composing the JSON for actions, etc.

+It's advisable to have a read through the [External API Reference](/docs/arvo/eyre/external-api-ref) before going through these examples.

-## Authenticating
+### Authenticating

-In most cases we must obtain a valid session cookie by [authenticating](/docs/arvo/eyre/external-api-ref#authentication) with our web login code (which can be obtained by running `+code` in the dojo) before we can use Eyre's interfaces (such as the channel system or scry interface).
+You must have a valid session cookie in order to use Eyre's interfaces (such as the channel system or scry interface).
+If your HTTP client is served from your ship, your browser will automatically add the session cookie it obtained upon login, so there's no need to worry about authentication in practice.
+If your client does not run in the browser or is not served by your ship, [authenticating](/docs/arvo/eyre/external-api-ref#authentication) with your web login code (which can be obtained by running `+code` in the dojo) is necessary.

 Here we'll try authenticating with the default fakezod code.